 Services for Health Professionals

 Physical Activity Services at HealthLink BC supports an integrated approach to improving health through collaboration with health professionals, programs and organizations.
 We can provide evidenced-based, physical activity resources to assist your practice or program, as well as assist you to find suitable programs for your clients / patients.

-To refer a client / patient to physical activity services, use our Physical Activity Services – Fax Referral Form.
+Health care providers can refer patients by completing our Physical Activity Services – Fax Referral Form for Health Care Providers.
 For more information call 8-1-1 and ask to speak to a qualified exercise professional.

 Pediatric Physical Activity Services